 The Biblical Museum of Natural History is pleased to announce a lecture series, Night At The Museum, also streaming live online for participants around the world!

 The initial series will have eight presentations, taking place every Sunday night at 8pm Israel time (1pm EST), from May 21 through July 9 (skipping July 2).
-The schedule for the first four presentations is as follows:
+The schedule for the first two presentations is as follows:

 May 21: The Legend of the Unicorn – An exploration into different unicorns that seem to be described in the Torah and Midrash, and their real-life possible identities.

 May 28: Ostriches, the Jerusalem of Africa, and the Evil Eye – The curious story of the ostrich in Scripture, Talmud, and diverse episodes of Jewish history.